 Siracusa was the last day of our 10-day trip to Sicily.
 We had free time to visit Ortigia.
 I walked across its tiny roads and alleys to discover beautiful shops and where people live.

-The Ortigia cathedral is imposing on the large square.
+The Ortigia cathedral is located on a large square.
 Inside, you can see how a temple was transformed into a church.
 Most of the ancient columns are still visible.
 That’s something unique and rare to see in Italy.

-After visiting the Neapolis archaeological park and Syracuse’s Greek theatre, we went back to town to go on a street food tour.
-It’s a busy, loud and vibrant place.
-And you will love it.
+We returned to town for a street food tour after visiting the Neapolis archaeological park and Syracuse’s Greek theatre.
+It’s a busy, loud and vibrant place, and you will love it.

 Our lunch was fantastic.
 We had huge platters with local cheeses, ricotta, pecorino, cold cuts, olives, and local beer, with many organically grown delicacies.
 Yummy food.

 This is the last day on our 10-day Sicily itinerary with lots of driving.
-We had free time in the morning in Siracusa for shopping.
-Then our lovely bus driver, Sergio, drove us to the central station and Catania airport, where the tour participants left for their following destinations.
+We had free time in the morning in Siracusa to shop.
+Then, our lovely bus driver, Sergio, drove us to the central station and Catania airport, where the tour participants left for their following destinations.
 Catania is the main airport in Sicily and the best connected to the mainland and Europe.
 So it’s ideal for all your further trip arrangements.

 How to join us on our Best of Sicily Round Trip

 This 10-day Sicily itinerary was mainly a round trip around Sicily, with well-balanced activities.
-All in all, joining a tour is the best way to see Sicily for first-timers.
+All in all, joining a tour is the best way for first-timers to see Sicily.
 Except for the Western Sicily highlights, we will be touring it all.

 We also met the lovely Sicilians who showed us their land, shared their stories, and cooked for us.